goliathuy/oop-animals/README.md

 To include new animals, please refer to `src/Domain` folder and use one of the animals you can find there.

-Unicorn is an example of an unreal animal and as such it would not say anything, Cat, Cow and Dog are real animals with the ability to emit their sound
+Unicorn is an example of an unreal animal and as such it would not say anything, Cat, Cow and Dog are real animals with the ability to emit their sound.

 ## Testing

 To run unit tests run the following code

     vendor/bin/phpunit tests

+## Known Issues

+- At this time the application is may be affected by how the operating system handles capital letters, refrain from using multiple words for the animal type.
+- The application is not sanitizing any input and as such is susceptible to code injection.